Sealy Hutchings Cavin

 Hutch was an intellectual demonstrated by his life-long love of learning and study of the law and many other widely diverse interests such as business, politics and medical issues.
 He was, however, totally devoted to the love of his wife and family.
 Their safety, well-being and happiness are what he centered his life around.
 In the early years, he lovingly entertained his children swimming, playing tennis, golf, backyard baseball or cards and thoroughly enjoyed watching his grandchildren do the same.

 He was quite a conversationalist in later years and would happily regale anyone with stories of his boyhood in Galveston from swimming at the beach to fishing in the bay and going to the Artillery Club.

 He also had a wide circle of friends who he loved and treasured including his Wednesday and Friday lunch groups.

 Many people don’t recall that Hutch was elected to the New Mexico State Senate as a Republican in an historically significant election on November 8, 1966.
 He took office on January 1, 1967 and honorably served Senate District 18 until December 31, 1970.

 Arrangements include a viewing at Ballard Funeral Home on Friday, January 24, 2020 from 5 to 7 PM and a memorial service which will be held at the NMMI Chapel on Sunday, January 26, 2020 at 3 PM with a celebration of life to follow thereafter.

 Hutch never hesitated to help someone in need and gifted to many charities.
 In lieu of flowers, please help someone less fortunate or make a donation to your charity of choice in his honor.

-To send flowers to Sealy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sealy Hutchings Cavin, please visit our floral store.